zshuangyan/impala-memory-predictor/settings_explanation.md

 #### MODEL_GROUP
 MODEL_GROUP is a list of dicts which refer to a series of models' definition.
 In each dict you must
 set key "name" with value different from other dicts, there is an optional key "pool_group" which
 refers to pools the model should be suited to, if not set, it will suit all pools in the cluster by default.

+##### For example
 if you only need one model, you can set MODEL_GROUP=[{'name': "first"}]
 if you want to separate model by pools, then add 'pool_group' key for each model.
+Note that if you are not sure of all the pools in the cluster, you'd better set a default model with "pool_group" not sepecified.